GnouhPTV/CourseworkDemo/README.md

 First, create a new React Native project using the React Native CLI:

 ```
-npx react-native init TodoApp
+npx react-native init CourseWorkDemo
-cd TodoApp
+cd CourseWorkDemo
 ```

 The final folder structure will be like this:

 ![Alt text](image-1.png)

-The final Images of the application
+The final Images of the application:

 ![Alt text](image.png)

 ## Step 2: Install dependencies